 What is Base Lending Rate (BLR)?

-The Base Lending Rate was set by BNM and is based on how much it costs to lend money to other financial institutions.
-This rate changes according to the Overnight Policy Rate (OPR), which is also known as the interest rate at which a bank borrows funds from another financial institution.
-The OPR is set by BNM and is revised from time-to-time.
+Base Lending Rate (BLR) is the rate that was used by Bank Negara Malaysia (BNM) prior to the year 2015.
+It was based on how much it cost to lend money to other financial institutions.
+The rate changed according to the Overnight Policy Rate (OPR), which is also known as the interest rate at which a bank borrows funds from another financial institution.
+The OPR was then set by BNM and is revised from time to time.

-Meanwhile, the Base Financing Rate (BFR) is the BLR’s equivalent for Islamic loan products.
+On the other hand, there is also the Base Financing Rate (BFR).
+The BFR is the BLR equivalent for Islamic loan products.

 - Borrower credit risk